clasqm/yabasiclibs/clasquinator/README.md

 The images below are for illustration only.
 The exact appearance of the dialogs will depend on your system settings.

-Developed on elementary OS 0.4 "Loki" (i.e. Linux), but it should work on any *NIX system that will run yabasic.
+Developed on elementary OS 0.4 "Loki" and Lubuntu 18.04 (i.e. Linux), but it should work on any *NIX system that will run yabasic.
 Testing on Windows has been far more sketchy, since I don't have a windows box here, but I did what I could in my lunch break at work ;-).

 The library should exist either in the same folder as your program (symlinks work) or in the standard yabasic library location on your system.